simpleinjector/Documentation/source/quickstart.rst

 .. container:: Note

-    Please go to the [Using the Simple Injector] section in the documentation to see more examples.
+    Please go to the :doc:`Using the Simple Injector <using>` section in the documentation to see more examples.

 More information
 ================

 For more information about *Simple Injector* please visit the following links:

-* [Using the Simple Injector] will guide you through the *Simple Injector* basics.
+* :doc:`Using the Simple Injector <using>` will guide you through the *Simple Injector* basics.
 * The [Simple Injector and object lifetime management|ObjectLifestyleManagement] page explains how to configure lifestyles such as **transient**, **singleton**, and many others.
 * See the `Reference library <https://simpleinjector.org/ReferenceLibrary/>`_ for the complete API documentation.
 * See the [Integration Guide] for more information about how to integrate *Simple Injector* into your specific application framework.